-- 4. Members must comply with all relevant legal, regulatory and professional requirements. - 4.1 Members must take reasonable steps to ensure they are not placed in a position where they are unable to comply. - 4.2 Members must, as soon as reasonably possible, disclose to the Institute and Faculty of Actuaries any conviction, adverse finding, judgement or determination or disqualification of the type referred to in rules 4.8 to 4.11 of the Disciplinary and Capacity for Membership Schemes of the Institute and Faculty of Actuaries to which they are subject.
+- 4. Members must comply with all relevant legal, regulatory and professional requirements. - 4.1 Members must take reasonable steps to ensure they are not placed in a position where they are unable to comply. - 4.2 Members must, as soon as reasonably possible, disclose to the Institute and Faculty of Actuaries any conviction, adverse finding, judgement or disqualification of the type referred to in rules 1.11 to 1.14 of the Disciplinary Scheme of the Institute and Faculty of Actuaries to which they are subject.